 Without the appropriate documentation, you won't be able to write the scripts.
 So, from the perspective of testing, documentation is your king.

 The benefits of server testing are obvious from both a development and business perspective.
-The development of a web or mobile app solution involves multiple iterations of the same product that results in multiple rounds of tests.
+The development of a web or mobile app solution involves multiple iterations of the same product that result in multiple rounds of tests.

 The goal of any development process is a bug-free software solution that meets all the initial requirements and security standards.
 With server-side testing, you test the backbone of your app or website, including the database, algorithms, or formulas for specific responses.
 Running server-side tests allows you to keep changes secure, easy to roll back, and low impact.
-But server-side testing cannot eliminate client-side testing that deals with the usability and appearance of a digital solution.
+But server side testing cannot eliminate client-side testing that deals with the usability and appearance of a digital solution.